summeree22/startedFromBottom/README.md

 | POST   | `/api/travel`    | Upload new memory      |
 | PUT    | `/api/travel/:id`| Update memory info     |
 | DELETE | `/api/travel/:id`| Delete memory          |

-> You can test these with Postman using raw JSON + `multipart/form-data` for image upload.

 ![ClickAPolaroid](./ClickAPolaroid.png)
 When click a polaroid, this form pops up